European Young Chef Award 2021

-The European Young Chef Award 2019 was organised and promoted by the International Institute of Gastronomy, Culture, Arts and Tourism (IGCAT) and South Aegean, European Region of Gastronomy awarded 2019, and was held at Rodos Palace hotel, on 23-24 October 2019.
+The European Young Chef Award 2021 was organised and promoted by the International Institute of Gastronomy, Culture, Arts and Tourism (IGCAT) and Minho, European Region of Gastronomy awarded 2016, and was held at Praça municipal market in Braga, on 23-24 November 2021.

-Nine finalists took part in 2019 edition representing the following regions: Catalonia (Spain), Minho (Portugal), Aarhus-Central Denmark Region (Denmark), North Brabant (The Netherlands), Sibiu (Romania), South Aegean (Greece), Slovenia, Coimbra Region (Portugal), Menorca (Spain), Trondheim-Trøndelag (Norway) and Hauts-de-France (France).
+Nine finalists took part in the 2021 edition representing the following regions: Catalonia (Spain), Minho (Portugal), Aarhus-Central Denmark Region (Denmark), South Aegean (Greece), Slovenia, Coimbra Region (Portugal), Menorca (Spain), Trondheim-Trøndelag (Norway) and Hauts-de-France (France).